 With the idea of no Losar spreading in Tibet and in Tibetan communities worldwide, the Chinese government in Tibet has begun scrambling to assure that Losar celebrations will be held as usual.
 There have been reports that Chinese officials are offering money for Tibetan families to buy firecrackers for New Year celebrations.
 The Chinese government knows that the cancellation of Losar will go against their propaganda that Tibetans are happy under their rule.
 But their domineering attempts to control Tibetans’ lives have only led to the increased politicization of the Losar boycott.

 In the last three days, there have been as many protests by Tibetans in Lithang County, Kardze (Sichuan Province).
 At all three protests, the monks and laypeople called for Independence, the return of the Dalai Lama, and no Losar celebrations.
 These 21 people were severely beaten and are being held in detention.
 One of the protesters is now missing.
+(For more details, visit TCHRD’s website.)

 With Tibetans inside Tibet risking their lives to call for the political boycott of Losar, they have won my support.
 This truly is an amazing and inspiring phase of Tibetan resistance.
 It may be organic, but it is widespread.
 It is also very difficult for the Chinese government to control without resorting to brute military force.
 And as it was during the Uprising of last year, Tibetans inside Tibet and around the world stand united in this latest form of resistance.

+Here in Montreal, we will be holding a candlelight vigil to commemorate those who have and continue to sacrifice their lives for the freedom of the Tibetan people.
 Please join us for this ‘No Losar’ vigil, on Wednesday, February 25th at 5:30pm.
 We will be gathering at the Place des Arts (near the steps on Saint Catherine street).

 For more inspiring stories of courageous resistance, see Students for a Free Tibet’s "Profiles in Courage" countdown to March 10th, the 50th anniversary of the Tibetan National Uprising.